lukebertram/react-taproom/README.md

 I'm hoping that the presence of the Error404 component on any undefined routes will fulfill this objective to my instructor's satisfaction.
 If it doesn't, I may have to deviate from the original Angular app's structure by breaking the New Tap Form component out into its own route.

+**Unforeseen issue No. 3: Hiding/showing new keg and edit keg forms**

+Without access to the ngIf statements of Angular and knowing only static React thus far, I have no idea how to hide and show the form for adding a new keg or the form for editing an already existing keg.
+I have placed the edit and new keg forms inside the taplist, similar to where they were placed in the Angular version of the application, and I'm assuming that there will be a way to dynamically hide and show these elements once I begin introducing state into the application.

 ## Requirements From Angular Taproom Project

 - [ ] As a patron, I want to see a list/menu of all available kegs.
 For each keg, I need to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).